port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/lock-and_unlock-service-in-port.md

 <br />

-3. Create a workflow file under `.github/workflows/lock_service.yml` with the following content:
+3. In your Github repository, create a workflow file under `.github/workflows/lock_service.yml` with the following content:

 <details>